Fact checkedFact Checked

 Lemon is an excellent fruit that serves so many roles at home.
 Lemon juice can give you citric acid plus vitamin C, which are needed nutrients.
 That’s why many people chose it as the fruit of choice to make different simple drinks and dishes.
 Some even include herbs and spices like cinnamon in their recipes.

-However, there’s been a Tiktok trend of taking lemon water to lose weight for a long time.
+However, there’s been a TikTok trend of taking lemon water to lose weight for a long time.
 But is this true?
 Can squeezing lemon juice into a glass of water each morning be a good way to lose weight?

 Frankly, lemon water is quite healthy because it contains a calorie deficit.
 It means when you start your morning with a glass of lemon water, you kick start your metabolism by taking in this beverage as opposed to a high-calorie drink.
 For this reason, lemon water can help you lose weight[8].